yezz123/authx/docs/extra/OAuth2.md

 # OAuth2 Middleware

-!!! warning
-     You need to install dependencies for the middleware you want to use

 A middleware for FastAPI that enables authentication and authorization using JSON Web Tokens (JWT).

 The purpose of this middleware is to incorporate authentication and authorization functionalities into an API, such as FastAPI, by utilizing access tokens obtained from an external authentication provider like `Microsoft AD` or `Auth0`.